Hanaa25/AWS-IAM-S3-EC2-Lab/README.md

 - IAM groups can have policies attached to them.
 - IAM policies define which actions users are allowed or denied to perform.
 - Different users can have different levels of access to AWS resources.
-- The principle of least privilege helps provide users with only the permissions they need.
 - Testing both allowed and denied actions helps verify that IAM permissions are configured correctly.
+- IAM permissions should follow the principle of least privilege.